Can you find the Big Dipper?

-To find the Big Dipper’s place in the sky, remember the phrase: spring up and fall down.
-That’s because the Big Dipper shines way high in the sky on spring evenings but close to the horizon in autumn.
+To remember the best times to view the Big Dipper in the evening, remember the phrase: spring up and fall down.
+That’s because the Big Dipper shines way high in the sky on spring evenings but close to the horizon on autumn evenings.

 The distances of the stars in the Dipper reveal something interesting about them: five of these seven stars have a physical relationship in space.
 That’s not always true of patterns on our sky’s dome.
 Most star patterns are made up of unrelated stars at vastly different distances.